interplaynetary/dpi/DPI.md

 | **Bureaucracy** | "An authority decides who gets what." | Slow, political, and inflexible. |
 | **Free Association** | **"I recognize your contribution towards my goals; you recognize mine."** | **Enables voluntary, fair, self-organizing coordination.** |

 This new relationship, **Mutual Recognition**, forms the foundation of our DPI.
-It is a peer-to-peer system that allows any entity—from nation-states and UN agencies to philanthropic foundations, impact funds, grassroots organizations, and frontline communities—to express its priorities and then allocate its resources based on who it recognizes as contributing to those priorities.
+It is a peer-to-peer system that allows any entity - from nation-states and UN agencies to philanthropic foundations, impact funds, grassroots organizations, and frontline communities - to express its priorities and then allocate its resources based on who it recognizes as contributing to those priorities.
 It translates the social practice of gratitude and self-awareness into a powerful, transparent, and efficient engine for global coordination.

 #### **1.3 How It Works: From Mathematical Principle to Crisis Response** {#1.3-how-it-works:-from-mathematical-principle-to-crisis-response}